 Cumulative Bonus

-If no claim is made on the insurance policy, the policyholder can avail a cumulative bonus every year.
+If no claim is made on the insurance policy, the policyholder can avail of a cumulative bonus every year.
 The bonus rate ranges from 10% to 50%.

 Reimbursement of Medical Expenses